dhmlny/Employee-Attrition-ML/README.md

 | **MLP (Neural Network)** | **96.85%** | **93.39%** | **93.39%** | **93.39%** |

 ## How to Run
-1. **Notebook**: Open `Employee_Attrition_Clean.ipynb` in Jupyter or Google Colab and run the cells.
+Open `Employee_Attrition_Clean.ipynb` in Jupyter or Google Colab, upload the dataset CSV when prompted, and execute the cells.
-2. **Dashboard**: Open `educational_website/index.html` in any web browser to view the interactive simulations.

 ## Tech Stack
-Python, Scikit-Learn, Pandas, NumPy, MLP, Gradient Boosting, K-Means, PCA, Chart.js.
+Python, Scikit-Learn, Pandas, NumPy, MLP, Gradient Boosting, K-Means, PCA, Matplotlib, Seaborn.